 Our work is grounded in respect for cultural diversities and dedication to co-creation and co-implementation with local people.
 This approach allows us to address the interconnected needs challenging Tanzanian landscapes today, such as increasing the economic independence of vulnerable communities and tackling climate change.

-With a focus on Tanzania’s northern region and on women and girls, OEA works closely with local communities around three priority areas:
+With a focus on Tanzania’s northern region and on women and girls, OEA works closely with local communities around four priority areas:

 1) Water for people, wildlife, and livestock